Key takeaways

 Bottom Line

-Recommended for: macOS developers wanting a complete, cohesive workspace per git worktree.
+Recommended for: Apple Silicon Mac developers wanting a complete, cohesive workspace per branch with native performance.

-Not recommended for: Cross-platform teams, enterprise users, or anyone needing wide agent support.
+Not recommended for: Cross-platform teams, Intel Mac users, enterprise users, or anyone needing team/cloud features.

 Research by Ry Walker Research • methodology